BlueWebber/ermo-s2u_ucp_wiki/Uninstall.md

-== Uninstall ==
+## Uninstall

-If you want to uninstall the UCP, simply run //JSGME.exe//, select "UCP_v1.1_JSGME_install" in the right column then deactivate it by clicking the "<" button.
+If you want to uninstall the UCP, simply run `JSGME.exe`, select `UCP_v1.1_JSGME_install` in the right column then deactivate it by clicking the "<" button.

 Once this is complete, click "Close" and the UCP will remain deactivated.